 We are not an editing or proofreading service – our goal is to offer guidance as you learn to become a better writer and editor.
 Toward that end we can help you identify weak areas and guide you in working on both broad and specific elements of effective writing.

 We don’t generate ideas or thesis statements for you, nor can we stand in for classroom instruction or faculty office hours.
 We are eager to work with you to explore ideas, test arguments, and refine your prose, but your writing always remains your responsibility.

 Will my instructor know I came?

-You can ask for a description of the session (a ‘tutor note’) to be sent to your instructor, and/or to yourself.
-These brief descriptions don’t evaluate you or your writing in any way; many faculty find these notes a good indicator of the extra work you’re putting into your writing, and you might find them a helpful reminder of the session.
+You decide.
+You can ask for a tutor note to be sent to your instructor.
+Many faculty find these notes a good indicator of the extra work you’re putting into your writing, and you might find them a helpful reminder of the session.

 Can my instructor require me to visit?

 We strongly discourage required sessions.
 The only exception we make is with FYE courses, where we work closely with instructors to integrate writing into that program’s specific goals.

 Can I work on a dissertation, thesis or other large project?